outofbits/thor/README.md

 * Email Reporting
 * Leader Election

 See the corresponding sections below to get detailed information.
 An demo orchestration with docker-compose can be found in the demo folder.

 ## Peers
-This tool is centered aorund peers and a peer must be uniquely identified by a name.
-The uniqueness condition is currently not enforced (in the sense of fail fast), but violating it can lead to unexpected behavior.
+This tool is centered around peers and a peer must be uniquely identified by a name.
 A peer must moreover specify its API endpoint.
 In the following, a list of possible properties is listed with a description.

 | Name | Description | Required |
 |---| ---- | ----- |